 5. Morning Star

-Morning Star is a powerful bullish pattern which forms in 3 days.
-After this pattern, stock price is supposed to go a long way in comparison to any other pattern.
+Morning Star is a powerful bullish pattern which forms in 3 days of trading sessions.
+After this Candlestick Patterns, stock price is supposed to go a long way up in comparison to any other pattern.

 As you can see the trend in above image, Morning Star Pattern formed at the bottom of the downtrend.
 Recognition of this pattern is very easy.
 If you see a Stock in Downtrend with bears in full control forms a Red Candlestick on 1st day.
 A Doji forms with a gap down opening on 2nd day confirming the Bears control.
 And on 3rd Day, a Green Candlestick forms with gap up opening covering Red Candlestick of the 1st Day.
 So, on this Green Candlestick Day, you can see a Morning Star as shown in image above.